technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ![](./media/image18.jpeg)

-10. When you see the message Your application running on the port is available., click **Open in Browser**.
+10. When you see the message your application running on the port is available, click **Open in Browser**.

 ![](./media/image18.jpeg)